Namysh/scrotri.js/README.md

 ## Usage
 First, you need to know if you want to use custom animations or you want to animate.css library.

-Assuming you want to use custom animations you just have to download the CSS and the JS files and import them in the HEAD like this :
+> you can use both custom animations and animate.css library

+Either way, you have to download the CSS and the JS files and import them in the HEAD like this :
 ```html
 <head>
     <!-- ... -->